MarcBoule/ImpromptuModular/README.md

 ### Expanders <a id="expanders"></a>

-A few of the modules feature **Expander modules** to provide additional CV inputs.
+A few of the modules feature **Expander modules** to provide additional functionality via CV inputs or other controls.
 An expander modules must be added to the _right_ side of the mother module with no space between the two modules.
 Expanders automatically match their mother module's panel theme, thus they do not have a panel theme option in their right-click menu.
 Only compatible expanders will work with a given module.
 For example, the PS-X expander will only work with the PhraseSeq16 and PhraseSeq32 modules, while the GS-X expander will only work with the GateSeq64 module.

 ![IM](res/img/Expanders.jpg)

 Pictured above are the expanders for the following modules, from left to right: Clocked, PhraseSeq16/32, GateSeq64, Foundry.

+The [4View](#4view) module, which is normally used independently, can also be used as an expander for the [ChordKey](#chord-key) and [CVPad](#cv-pad) modules.

 ### On resets, clocks and run states... <a id="clk_rst_run"></a>